VI Sunday of Easter

 Announcements

-7. Father Gustavo and the Amor por Teco foundation is having a clothes sale on Sunday, December 1 from 8:30am to 5:30pm in the Guadalupe Hall.
+3. Father Gustavo and the Amor Por Teco foundation is having a shoe and clothes sale in the Guadalupe Hall from 9am to 5pm.

-8. We thank Francisco Higuera from AB Action Realty for sponsoring our bulletin; their information can be found on the last page of our bulletin.
+4. We thank Doctors Patrick and Patricia and their Pediatric Dentist & Orthodontics clinic for sponsoring our bulletin; their information can be found on the last page of our bulletin.
 If you have a business and would like to sponsor our weekly bulletin, you can call the phone number at the bottom of the last page.

 Resources